Our approach to homeschooling

 A major goal of our curriculum is to produce lifelong readers.
 Beyond its practical benefits, reading immeasurably enriches life, opening up ideas and experiences that would otherwise be beyond the reach of any individual.

 To be included in our curriculum, a book must be enjoyable to read for most children at the grade level in which it is assigned.
-We therefore refrain from introducing many traditionally studied classics that we feel require an adult level of maturity and life experience to appreciate.
+We put a premium on books that are fun to read, especially in the elementary grades.
 Students who have repeated positive experiences of reading works of quality literature during childhood are most likely to maintain the habit of reading and seek out great books throughout their lifetimes.